Mukhtar al-Thaqafi: Background

-After Uthman's death, Ali, a cousin and son-in-law of Muhammad, became caliph and moved the capital from Medina to Kufa, where Mukhtar held some minor office under him, and Mukhtar's uncle became governor of nearby al-Mada'in.
-A few companions of Muhammad, including Mu'awiya, the governor of Syria, refused to recognise Ali's authority, and war broke out.
-The Battle of Siffin ended in a stalemate (July 657), when Ali's forces refused to fight in response to Mu'awiya's calls for arbitration.
-Ali reluctantly agreed to talks but a faction of his forces, later called Kharijites, broke away in protest, condemning Ali's acceptance of arbitration as blasphemous.
-Arbitration could not settle the dispute between Mu'awiya and Ali and the latter was subsequently murdered by a Kharijite dissident Ibn Muljam in January 661.
+After Uthman's death, Ali, the cousin and son-in-law of Muhammad, became caliph and moved the capital from Medina to Kufa, where Mukhtar held some minor office under him, and Mukhtar's uncle became governor of nearby al-Mada'in.
+Uthman's supporters, including Mu'awiya ibn Abi Sufyan, the long-time governor of Syria, refused to recognise Ali's authority, resulting in the outbreak of the First Fitna.
+The Battle of Siffin, fought in July 657 between Ali's Iraqi army and Mu'awiya's Syrian forces, ended in a stalemate when the Iraqis refused to fight in response to the Syrians' calls for arbitration.
+Ali reluctantly agreed to talks but a faction of his forces, later called the Kharijites, broke away in protest, condemning Ali's acceptance of arbitration as blasphemous.
+Arbitration could not settle the conflict between Mu'awiya and Ali and the latter was subsequently murdered by the Kharijite dissident Abd al-Rahman ibn Muljam in January 661.

-Ali's eldest son Hasan became caliph, but Mu'awiya challenged his authority and invaded Iraq.
+Ali's eldest son Hasan became caliph, but Mu'awiya challenged his authority and invaded Iraq with his Syrian army.
 While Hasan was mobilizing his troops, he was injured by a Kharijite near al-Mada'in and was brought to the home of Mukhtar's uncle.
 There, Mukhtar reportedly recommended that Hasan be handed over to Mu'awiya in return for political favour, but was rebuffed by his uncle.
 In August 661, Hasan abdicated the caliphate to Mu'awiya in a peace treaty and the capital was transferred to Damascus.
 A few years before his death, Mu'awiya nominated his son Yazid as his successor, thus founding the Umayyad Caliphate.
 Yazid's nomination angered Alid partisans, (Note: Pro-Alids or Alid partisans were political supporters of Ali and his family.) because it was seen as the violation of the peace treaty, which stipulated that Mu'awiya would not nominate a successor.
 Scant information exists about Mukhtar's early life and he only rose to prominence when he was aged around sixty.